travigd/WebIO.jl/docs/src/index.md

 end
 ```

-`w` is a Widget object, it acts a scope or context for communication. every call to `random_print_button` will create a new widget and hence keep the updates contained within it.
+`w` is a Widget object, it acts a scope or context for communication.
+Every call to `random_print_button` will create a new widget and hence keep the updates contained within it.
 This allows there to be many instances of the same widget on a page.

-An `Observable` is a value that can change over time. `Observable(w, "rand-value", 0.0)` creates an observable by the name "rand-value" associated with widget `w`. `on(f, x)` setes up an event handler such that `f` is called with the value of `x` every time `x` is updated.
+An `Observable` is a value that can change over time. `Observable(w, "rand-value", 0.0)` creates an observable by the name "rand-value" associated with widget `w`. `on(f, x)` sets up an event handler such that `f` is called with the value of `x` every time `x` is updated.

 An observable can be updated using the `x[] = value` syntax on Julia.
 To update the observable from the JavaScript side, you can use the following syntax: